-Interns have the opportunity to set a good example to their patients and clients by leading a healthy lifestyle.
+Interns can set a good example to their patients and clients by leading a healthy lifestyle.
 Dietetic interns not only study appropriate nutrition, exercise, and rest habits, but should practice them as well.

 Because dietitians and dietetic interns present a particular image to the patient, a neat, professional appearance is very important.
 In some situations, certain attire is recommended or required.
 Check with the supervisor at each facility for specific requirements for professional attire and conduct.